marko2606/p3/README.md

 ## Creating a project

-Initalize a package.json. -y answers all the questions with 'yes'
+Initialize a package.json. -y answers all the questions with 'yes'

 ```
 npm init -y